isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Being able to set a value to "the default" without operations that might fail simplifies error handling and reasoning about move operations.
+Being able to set a value to “the default” without operations that might fail simplifies error handling and reasoning about move operations.

 ##### Example, problematic